 The child's name will automatically be put on the waiting list of any school which is a higher preference to the school he/she has been offered.
-A parent or carer may ask for their child's name to be added to the waiting list of a lower preference school to the one the child has been offered, or on one that they did not originally name as a preference.
+A parent/carer may ask for their child's name to be added to the waiting list of a lower preference school to the one the child has been offered, or on one that they did not originally name as a preference.

-Following the initial allocation, the names of late applicants will be added to waiting lists regardless of the date the application was received.
-Applicants are prioritised according to the published oversubscription criteria, and each added child will require the list to be ranked again.
+The names of late applicants will be added to waiting lists regardless of the date the application was received.

-Waiting lists for community schools will be kept open throughout the academic year until the end of the summer term in July 2025.
-After this date, waiting lists will be disbanded and parents who would like their child's name to remain on any waiting list will need to complete an in-year transfer application for the following academic year.
+Applicants are prioritised according to the published oversubscription criteria and each added child will require the list to be ranked again.
+Waiting lists for community schools will be kept open throughout the academic year until the end of the summer term in July 2026.
+After this date, waiting lists will be disbanded and parents who would like their child's name to remain on any waiting list for the following academic year will need to complete an in-year transfer form no sooner than 1 June 2026.

-The local authority's Fair Access Panel may make placements over the admission number if the school is full, for children who are deemed to be vulnerable children (subject to a Child in Need Plan or a Child Protection Plan within the last 12 months) or hard to place.
+The local authority's Fair Access Panel may make placements over the admission number if the school is full, for children who are deemed to be the most vulnerable and those having difficulty securing a school place in-year.
 Any children placed under the Fair Access Protocol will have priority over any children on the school's waiting list.
-The Fair Access Protocol is available on the council's website.